timothyhoang/Group-3-Recent-Quakes/Visualization Code.md

-plot_quakes plots the earthquakes in a rectangular region around coordinates in latitude and longitude from the earthquake data in quakes.
-The rectangular region is defined by dimensions (latitude x longitude), where:
+plot_quakes plots the earthquakes in a rectangular region around coordinates in latitude and longitude from the earthquake \n data in quakes.
+The rectangular region is defined by dimensions (latitude x longitude), where:\n
-      llcrnrlon = longitude - dimensions[2]/2 (longitude of lower left corner of region) urcrnrlon = longitide + dimensions[2]/2 (longitude of upper right corner of region) llcrnrlat = latitude - dimensions[1]/2 (latitude of lower left corner of region) urcrnrlat = latitude + dimensions[1]/2 (latitude of upper right corner of region) the resolution and area threshold (area_thresh) of the map is handled based on the area of the dimensions provided and
+      llcrnrlon = longitude - dimensions[2]/2 (longitude of lower left corner of region)\n
+      urcrnrlon = longitide + dimensions[2]/2 (longitude of upper right corner of region)\n
+      llcrnrlat = latitude - dimensions[1]/2 (latitude of lower left corner of region)\n
+      urcrnrlat = latitude + dimensions[1]/2 (latitude of upper right corner of region)\n
+the resolution and area threshold (area_thresh) of the map is handled based on the area of the dimensions provided and

 @param quakes - a data frame containing the earthquake data (need to document proper formatting of data frame)